Privacy Is Important in Your Home. Here’s How to Maintain It

 In the other (the split bedroom layout), things are a little bit more spread out.

-In more-traditional homes, the home’s master bedroom might typically be in the same part of the house as the other bedrooms, either grouped on the first floor as in a Ranch style home or grouped on the upper floor in two-story homes.
+In strictly traditional houses, the home’s master bedroom might typically be in the same part of the house as the other bedrooms, either grouped on the first floor as in a Ranch style home or grouped on the upper floor in two-story homes.

 You’ll often notice groupings like this when you tour historic houses or if you plan on purchasing a home in areas of the country with a large number of older homes, like New England.